shiftstack/bzira/README.md

 * environment variable `JIRA_USERNAME` (or flag `-u`): Your Jira username as found in your [Jira profile](https://issues.redhat.com/secure/ViewProfile.jspa)
 * environment variable `JIRA_PASSWORD` (or flag `-p`): Your Red Hat developer account password

+Note on password complexity: **This tool authenticates against the Jira instance using Basic Auth, which [does not support non US-ASCII characters](https://tools.ietf.org/html/rfc7617#page-8)**.

 ## Use
 ```